Why Electronic Health Records are Better than Paper Records?

 MEDICAL RECORDS

 A medical record is a detailed report made at the initial registry of a patient.
-It includes all symptoms, signs, physicians and other healthcare provider comments.
+It includes all symptoms, signs, physicians’ and other healthcare providers’ comments.
 A patient’s medical record is the complete directory of a patient’s health, quoting all care observations and treatment plans.

 PAPER-BASED RECORDS

-Traditional paper-based records imply recording patient information using paper, discs or films that are stored in physical space.
+Traditional paper-based records imply recording patient information using paper, discs, or films stored in physical space.
 Color-coded cards and filing systems are famous types of PPRs.

 Despite the customization ease of PPRs, futuristic technology infers physicians’ shift to digital patient recording.
 Even with conventional records’ acquaintance, paper-based records impose several cons.

-• FAMILIARITY with PPRs executes great advantage.
-Many senior physicians and older practices are prone to this system and find digital data-keeping troublesome.
+– Familiarity with PPRs (Patient Paper Records) provides a great advantage.
+Many senior physicians and older practices are more comfortable with this system and find digital data-keeping troublesome.

-• HUMAN ERRORS like poor handwriting, misspelled medications or tests, inaccurate frequency filling, and misplaced records can impose life-threatening outcomes.
+– Human errors such as poor handwriting, misspelled medications or tests, inaccurate frequency filling, and misplaced records can have life-threatening consequences.

-2. Medical records should be kept in hand and easily accessible when needed.
-No matter how close the warehouse is, it will delay the emergency treatment of critical patients.
+– Patient record-keeping becomes more challenging with increased patient inflow.
+This can require extra physical storage for paper patient records (PPRs).
+However, booking an external warehouse comes with additional problems, including extra costs for renting or purchasing a separate data storage warehouse.
+Additionally, medical records should be kept in hand and easily accessible when needed.
+No matter how close the warehouse is, it can delay the emergency treatment of critical patients.

 ELECTRONIC HEALTH RECORDS (EHR)

-Due to the frequency and diversity in the electronic health record systems, many healthcare organizations are shifting towards EHRs.
+Due to the frequency and diversity of electronic health record systems, many healthcare organizations are shifting towards EHRs.
 These are digital filling of patients’ conditions and all relevant data that might intervene in future diagnoses.

-• INTEROPERABILITY access with a digital data system helps physicians collect lab results, medication records, and toxicity reports faster.
-Thus, improving critical patient care and diagnostic measures.
-You can also benefit from CareCloud Connector.
+– Interoperability with an existing digital data system helps physicians to collect lab results, medication records, and toxicity reports faster, improving critical patient care and diagnostic measures.
+Additionally, the CareCloud Connector can also provide benefits.

-• ICD-CODING & BILLING PROCESSING occurs simultaneously with patient care.
-While the physician is treating patients, his services are accurately coded, billed, and filled in the system automatically.
+ICD coding and billing processing occur simultaneously with patient care.
+Physicians’ services are accurately coded, billed, and filled in the system automatically as physicians treat patients.

-• HIGHER DATA CONFIDENTIALITY with authorized accessed records and personal sign-ins of all staff workers.
-EHR software timestamps and tracks changes.
-This secures patient data and eliminates security breaches.
+-Higher data confidentiality is ensured through authorized accessed records and personal sign-ins of all staff workers.
+EHR software timestamps and tracks changes, securing patient data and eliminating security breaches.

 FINAL THOUGHTS

-Although paper-based records are considered the Gold standards for patient records, with advanced coding rules, EHR shows qualitative and quantitative benefits in procedural coding
+Although paper-based records are considered the gold standard for patient records, EHR shows qualitative and quantitative benefits in procedural coding with advanced coding rules.
+Also, EHR’s have the core potential for accurate data-keeping, thus enhancing accurate patient management.

 CareCloud’s cloud-based EHR system understands a practice’s shifting to digital data records struggles.
 Hence, we have created flexible and advanced software with backend support that shall: